patricsteiner/patricsteiner.github.io/_posts/2023-01-29-environment-configuration-in-angular.md

 Instead of storing the configuration in the project itself, a better approach might be to make the build independent of the environment.
 We can achieve this by injecting the configuration at release-time or reading it at run-time from a server.

 ## Injecting configuration at release-time
-instead of using Angular's `environment.ts` files to store configuration, we can create our own json configuration files and store them in the `assets` folder:
+In this approach, we create our own json configuration files, store them in the `assets` folder and stay away from `environment.ts`:

 ```typescript
 // config.json